theiagen/tbp-parser/README.md

 - **v1.4.x** - reworks how QC is performed (changes in order of operations)
   - **v1.4.3+** - changes how tNGS lineage determination is performed
   - **v1.4.4+** - changes how nonsynonymous mutations are interpretted; major interpretation differences between earlier versions
+- **v1.6.x** - only considers the genes included in the LIMS report to determine the drug output in the LIMS report
-- **v1.5.x** - major changes to code in that it expects results from TB-Profiler v6.2.0+; no longer backwards compatible and really should've been a v2 release but it's too late now
+- **v1.5.x+ and v2.0.0** - major changes to code in that it expects results from TB-Profiler v6.2.0+
-  - code changes for v1.5x are available on the `who-v2` branch
+  - code changes for v2.x are available on the `who-v2` branch

 For a more exhaustive list, please visit [this Notion page](https://www.notion.so/theiagen/tbp-parser-b02bef0cbc814b129875d861698c80a2#77ba670343124f2c874e6c883e85ae28)